Phase-Space Engineering and Collective Dynamics in Memcomputing

-Crucially, point (d) ($\{ \beta, \zeta \} = \{ 20 \beta_{opt}, 0.08 \zeta_{opt} \}$) in Fig.~\ref{fig:Fig2}(d)) {\it does not} feature any large-scale avalanches.
+Crucially, point {\bf d} ($\{ \beta, \zeta \} = \{ 20 \beta_{opt}, 0.08 \zeta_{opt} \}$) in Fig.~\ref{fig:Fig2}(d)) {\it does not} feature any large-scale avalanches.
 The reason is quite easy to understand.
-From our general analysis in Sec.\ref{memory_role}, we found that $\beta$ cannot be too large if DLRO is to be established, which is necessary for the DMM to capitalize on the global structure of the problem.
-Therefore, we anticipated that once $\beta$ exceeded a particular value, memory-induced DLRO should break down and the DMM would have to rely on purely ``local'' information.
+From our general analysis in Sec.~\ref{memory_role}, we found that $\beta$ cannot be too large if collective dynamics are to be established, which is necessary for the DMM to capitalize on the global structure of the problem.
+Therefore, we anticipated that once $\beta$ exceeded a particular value, memory-induced collective behavior should break down and the DMM would have to rely on purely ``local'' information.

-However, recall from that analysis that we needed $\beta \lesssim |\sum_m \overline{C_m^{(0)}(\vec{v})} \, \overline{A_{n,m}^{(1)}(\vec{v})}|$ for DLRO to emerge, which implicitly depends on $A_{n,m}(\vec{v}) = x_m^lG_{n,m}(v_n, v_j, v_k) - (1 + \zeta x_m^l) R_{n,m}(v_n, v_j, v_k)$.
+However, recall from that analysis that we needed $\beta \lesssim |\sum_m \overline{C_m^{(0)}(\vec{v})} \, \overline{A_{n,m}^{(1)}(\vec{v})}|$ in order for $v_i$ to evolve collectively, which implicitly depends on $A_{n,m}(\vec{v}) = x_m^lG_{n,m}(v_n, v_j, v_k) - (1 + \zeta x_m^l) R_{n,m}(v_n, v_j, v_k)$.
 Therefore, by varying $\zeta$, we also vary the timescale associated with the {\it logical} DOFs.
-This leads to the ``stabilizing'' effect present in Fig.~\ref{fig:Fig1}(a); when $\beta$ and $\zeta$ are large {\it simultaneously}, timescale separation between the logical and memory DOFs, and thus DLRO, persists.
+This leads to the ``stabilizing'' effect present in Fig.~\ref{fig:Fig1}(a); when $\beta$ and $\zeta$ are large {\it simultaneously}, timescale separation between the logical and memory DOFs, and thus collective behavior, persists.
 This effect is less pronounced when $\beta$ and $\zeta$ are instead both small, as the term $(1 + \zeta x_m^l) R_{n,m}$ helps to bound the logical DOF timescale from above.
-This is precisely what we observe numerically; when $\beta$ is too large (and $\zeta$ does not accordingly increase to offset it), the timescale separation between the memory and logical DOFs is destroyed, eliminating DLRO.
+This is precisely what we observe numerically; when $\beta$ is too large (and $\zeta$ does not accordingly increase to offset it), the timescale separation between the memory and logical DOFs is destroyed, eliminating the collective dynamics in the fast DOFs.
 Here, it corresponds to a lack of large-scale avalanches.